lonkamikaze/lonkamikaze.github.io/_posts/2016-08-02-building-a-cross-device-site.md

 ### Why?

-JavaScript it is a speed drag, CPU hog and notoriously unpopular within my peer group for wasting energy on mobile devices.
+JavaScript is a speed drag, CPU hog and notoriously unpopular within my peer group for wasting energy on mobile devices.
 Most legitimate uses that do not require communication with a server have now been covered by CSS.